Skip to content

 What to do if you receive a CIPA demand letter

-Immediate steps: preserve your current site configuration before making any changes, document the state of your tag manager and pixel setup, pull any existing consent logs, and engage legal counsel with privacy litigation experience before responding.
+Immediate next steps: preserve your current site configuration before making any changes, document the state of your tag manager and pixel setup, pull any existing consent logs, and engage legal counsel with privacy litigation experience before responding.
 Technical remediation, specifically fixing the underlying consent timing issue, is the most important long-term step, since settling one claim without changing the implementation leaves you exposed to the next letter.

 Get CIPA-compliant today